 “Last night I was overwhelmed with our struggle of night wakings and walking him back to bed without saying a word.
 I read your article and tried to think about struggles our 3 year old child be going through.
 At his 4:30 waking, I talked to him to let him know that it’s time for sleep and that mommy and daddy are sleeping, but still here for him.
 I assured him I was close by and asked if leaving the door open would help and he responded with yes.
 I let him make that decision and he seemed to be comforted by that and stayed and slept in bed until almost 7.
 He’s woken up a happier kid and my husband is surprised at how well he is doing.” -Sutha Burke

-1. Experiment with your child’s nap and bed times
+1. Experiment with your child’s naps and bedtimes

-Thing is, how well your child sleeps during the day affects the sleep she gets at night.
+Thing is, how well your 3 year old sleeps during the day affects the sleep he gets at night.

-For some, this means not letting her nap past a certain time, or adjusting the time she naps so she has more time to be awake in the afternoon.
-It can also mean giving up on her nap entirely, especially if it takes her a while to fall asleep.
+This could mean not letting him nap past a certain time, or adjusting the time he naps so he has more time to be awake in the afternoon.
+You might even give up on his nap entirely, especially if it takes him a while to fall asleep.

-For others, it could be enforcing nap time to begin with.
-It’s tempting to assume that lack of sleep will make your child conk out, but sleep begets sleep.
-Sometimes, the more sleep your child gets during the day means better sleep at night.
+In other circumstances, you might need to enforce nap time to begin with.
+It’s tempting to assume that lack of sleep will make him conk out by bedtime, but sleep begets sleep.
+The more sleep he gets during the day means better sleep at night.

-And still yet, other kids need a new bedtime, especially depending on their nap.
-A later nap pushes bedtime back, while transitioning to no naps means a ghastly earlier bedtime (sometimes even as early as 6:30pm).
+And still yet, he might need a new bedtime, especially depending on his nap.
+For instance, if he takes a later nap, push bedtime back.
+Or if he’s transitioning to taking no naps, you’ll likely need to have an earlier bedtime, even temporarily (sometimes even as early as 6:30pm).

-Experiment with your child’s sleep throughout the day, from morning wake-ups to naps to bedtimes so you can help her sleep well at night.
+Experiment with his sleep throughout the day, from morning wake-ups to naps to bedtimes, so you can help him sleep well at night.

 “I can relate to your stories so much.
 Your tip really got me, because I know it and need to put it into practice more.
 Thanks for all your expertise and wisdom, I really feel like you ‘get it’ when it comes to this struggle.” -Clare Miller

-It’s tempting to succumb to our kids when they beg to sleep in our bed, or demand that we stay in their room until they fall asleep.
-After all, it’s a quick way to end the tears and tantrums, right?
+It’s tempting to succumb to your child when he begs to sleep in your bed, or demands that you stay in his room until he falls asleep.
+After all, it’s a quick way to end toddler tantrums at bedtime, right?

 Thing is, you run into several sleeping problems with this arrangement.

 One is that this isn’t sustainable.
-Your child can’t continue sleeping in your bed, and spending hours waiting for her to fall asleep is enough to drive anyone nuts.
+He can’t continue sleeping in your bed in the long-run, and spending hours waiting for him to fall asleep takes a lot of time.

-Obliging this situation also sends the message that all she has to do is throw a fit to get her way.
-Although you’re sleep-deprived and less likely to think straight, agreeing to her unreasonable demands sets up habits that can be difficult to undo.
+Obliging his requests also sends the message that all he has to do is throw a fit to get his way.
+Although you’re sleep-deprived, agreeing to his unreasonable demands sets up habits that can be difficult to undo.

-Most importantly, you’re preventing her from learning a crucial skill she needs: the ability to feel confident sleeping alone.
+Most important, you’re preventing him from learning a crucial skill: the ability to feel confident sleeping alone.

-Each time you agree to sleep in her bed or even on the floor of her room, you’re reinforcing her fears that her room isn’t a safe and comfortable place to sleep.
-Inviting her into your bed every night confirms her suspicions that she’s better off sleeping with you than alone in her own bed.
+Each time you agree to sleep in his bed or even on the floor of his room, you’re reinforcing his fears that his room isn’t a safe and comfortable place to sleep.
+Similarly, inviting him into your bed every night confirms his suspicions that he’s better off sleeping with you than alone in his own bed.